openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 Once all required inputs are provided, the user can validate the recipe by selecting the :guilabel:`validate recipe` button.

-A :code:`.json` file will be created in the :code:`module_result/restoration_planning_module/` directory of your SEPAL workspace and a summary of your inputs wil be displayed in expandable panels.
+A :code:`.json` file will be created in the :code:`module_result/restoration_planning_module/` directory of your SEPAL workspace and a summary of your inputs wil be displayed in expandable panes.

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/valid_recipe.png
     :alt: valid recipe

-In the **Benefits** section of the expandable panels, the user will find the list of indicators set in the questionnaire with the selected weights.
+In the **Benefits** section of the expandable panes, the user will find the list of indicators set in the **Questionnaire** with the selected weights.
 If they do not match restoration priorities, they can still be modified in the **Questionnaire** section.

 .. note::

-    Don't forget to validate the recipe every time a change is made in the prior sections (**AOI selector and/or **Quetionnaire**).
+    Don't forget to validate the recipe every time a change is made in the prior sections (**AOI selector** and/or **Quetionnaire**).

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/indicators_recipe.png
     :alt: Indicators recipe

-In the **Constraints** section of the expandable panels, the user will find the complete list of available constraints in the tool.
-The activated constraint will be displayed in blue; the constraint in red will be ignored in the computation of the *Restoration suitability index*.
+In the **Constraints** section of the expandable panes, the user will find the complete list of available constraints in the tool.
+The activated constraint will be displayed in blue; the constraint in red will be ignored in the computation of the **Restoration suitability index**.

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/constraints_recipe.png
     :alt: Constraints recipe

 Use existing recipe
 *******************